markgbeckett/jupiter_ace/mpf-i/README.md

 ## Implementation

-The port of the monitor is based on a commented disassembly by fjkraan@electrickery.nl, which is available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
+The port of the monitor, [mpf1_monitor.asm](mpf1_monitor.asm), is based on a commented disassembly by fjkraan@electrickery.nl, which is available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
 The modified source code should be able to be assembled with any standard Z80 cross-assembler (I use [the non-GNU z80asm](https://savannah.nongnu.org/projects/z80asm/)).
+I have included a [Makefile](Makefile) to help with this.

 I have made the following changes to the source code so that the Monitor will run on the Minstrel 4th: